mtr65/tempidity-logger/README.md

 # tempidity-logger

-Python 3 code for displaying and logging temperature and humidity data with a Raspberry Pi.
+Python 3 code for displaying and logging temperature and humidity data from a DHT22 sensor.

 For this project I am using a Raspberry Pi Model 3 A+ with a DHT22 digital temperature/humidity sensor module connected to the RPi GPIO pin 4.